Learning Outcomes

 Discharge of Existing Charges

 If the property was subject to a mortgage, the seller’s solicitor must redeem the mortgage and provide evidence to the buyer’s solicitor.
-In registered land, this is usually done by electronic discharge (e-DS1) or by sending a completed DS1 form to the Land Registry.
+In registered land, this is usually done by electronic discharge (e‑DS1 or direct electronic discharge) or by sending a paper DS1 (discharge of whole) or DS3 (discharge of part) for registration.
+In unregistered land the original mortgage deed is returned to the lender for a vacating receipt.

 Key Term: electronic discharge (e-DS1)